GitPS/Project4/docs/README.md

 Describe the cause of the divergence of performance between the experiments.

-*  The reason there is a difference in the divergence between the two expirments is based on how memory is managed by the system.
-The divergence in the graph is caused by the values needed not being stored in a quick access part of memory.
+*  The reason there is a difference in the divergence between the two expirments is based on how the matrix is layed out in memory.
+My computer has an L2 cache with a size of 256KB.
+You can see from the graph that up until the matrix size reaches 256KB (262144 bytes) the program runs about equal.
+This is caused by the program using the L1 and L2 to store most of the values.
+This results in fast lookup times for either experiment.
+When we reach a matrix size of 512KB (524288 bytes) we see that the performance begins to rapidly decline for the `ji` experment.
+THe reason this experiment diverges is because the program needs to "hop" around in memory to access each value in the array.
+Since it can no longer store the values in L1 and L2 it is now relying on L3 cache and main memory for the data it needs.
+This is where the slowdown comes in.
+The `ij` experiment is stored in a more continous chunk of memory which requires far less "hopping" around to get the needed value.
+That is why we see this experiment continue to run efficiently.

 _Matrix Multiplication_

 Which experiment(s) produces the best overall performance?
 Why?

 * The best overall performing experiments would be the `ikj` and `jik` functions.
+The reason that these two experiments is similiar to why the scalar multiplication experiments peformed in this manner.
+Our memory is allocated in a chunk that will be stored in L1, L2, L3, and main memory.
+Due to how matrices are stored with using C we have our needed values stored in memory in a manner that they are near eachother.
+This results in them all being stored in some form of cache until they are needed by the program.
+For experiments `jki` and `kji` our values are spread out in memory so much that we cannot efficiently store all the needed values in cache.

 Rank the six experiments from best to worst in terms of MFLOPS.